kevintpeng/Learn-Something-Every-Day/UWaterloo/ECE358-Computer-Networks.md

 #### Error detection and correction (EDC)
 - error detection is not 100% reliable, in rare cases
 - **parity** checking detects single bit errors
-- cyclic redundancy check is a checksum algorithm (see [introduction](http://www.sunshine2k.de/articles/coding/crc/understanding_crc.html)
+- cyclic redundancy check is a checksum algorithm, that can prevent up to r bit errors in any position, by appending a checksum of length r to the message and using some generator G where |G| = r + 1

 #### Multiple access protocols
 - **collision** when a node receives multiple signals simultaneously